-The Nominating Committee also considers the overall composition of the Board, bearing in mind the benefits that may be derived from having members who have a variety of experiences, qualifications, attributes or skills useful in overseeing a publicly traded, highly regulated entity such as the Fund.
-The Trustees have not determined a maximum age.
+The Nominating Committee also considers the overall composition of the Board, bearing in mind the benefits that may be derived from having members who have a variety of experiences, qualifications, attributes, or skills useful in overseeing a publicly traded, highly regulated entity such as the Fund.
 The Nominating Committee does not have a formal policy regarding the consideration of diversity in identifying trustee candidates.
 For a discussion of experiences, qualifications, attributes, or skills supporting the appropriateness of each Trustee's service on the Fund's Board, see the biographical information of the Trustees above in the section entitled "Information about Trustees and Officers."

-The Fund's Nominating Committee adopted a charter on August 21, 2013.
+The Board of Trustees adopted a Nominating Committee Charter on February 14, 2005.
 The charter is available in the Closed-End Funds - Corporate Governance Section on the Fund's website at www.gabelli.com.